ryssbowh/pingu-field-module/README.md

 `\Field::registerBundleFields($fields)`

-Bundle fields values are organized in revisions (`FieldRevision` class), a revision is a set of values for a set of fields for an entity.
-Every time an entity is saved, a new revision is created.
-Once you've reached the amount of revision sets in the `numberOfRevisionToKeep` config, the oldest revisions will be soft deleted.

 A bundle field can have multiple values attached to it, so a value for a field for an entity will always be returned as an array.
 You can define a bundle field to have a cardinality of 1 (only one value), but the value for an entity for that field will also return an array (of 1 element).